STommydx/COMP4321-Project/README.md

 ### Submitting Code Changes

 The project would not be successful without your contribution!

+#### Creating New Branch

 Follow the steps to create a new feature:

 1. VCS -> Git -> Branches
 2. New Branch